frandieguez/frandieguez/README.md

 Hi, I'm [Fran Diéguez](https://www.frandieguez.dev), a Full Stack Developer 🚀 since 2006 from Spain, currently, I'm a Frontend Sofware Developer 🙍🏽‍♂️ [@situmtech](https://www.situm.com), and a Former Head of Research and Development [@openhost](https://www.openhost.es/).
 Beside's programming, I enjoy reading and doing sports.

-Thoughtout my carreer I've been in multiple positions, from a software developer, lead developer, Head of Research and Development and CTO.
-The objective on each project is to create useful tools that make impact on users.
+Thoughtout my carreer I've been in multiple positions, from a software developer, lead developer, Head of Research and Development and CTO. *My objective* on each project is to create useful tools that make impact on users.

 #### 🔭 Languages and tools ...
 ![JS, TS, React, Webpack, Node.js, cypress.io, TS, eslint, styled-components, babel, GraphQL](https://github.com/frandieguez/frandieguez/raw/master/logos.jpg)